closedwall/100daysofcodewithpython/README.md

 - **Coffee Machine Project:**
   - Utilized classes to model the Coffee Machine, creating a modular and maintainable code structure.
   - Implemented class methods to simulate various actions like brewing coffee and adding ingredients.

+***

+## Day 17: classes and objects
+Welcome to Day 17 of my #100DaysOfCode journey with Python!

+### today's progress
+- today I have learnt about the stucture of class, constructor, methords
+- worked on quize project

+***

+## Day 18: Turtle graphics
+welcome to Day 18 of my #100DaysOfCode journey with python
+### today's progress
+- Deep dive into the Turtle graphics
+- worked on painting project of dots